Complaints

 Tell us how we can improve

-If you would like to give us feedback on our services, you can email feedback@dacorum.gov.uk and it will be passed on to the appropriate team.
+If you would like to tell us about your experience with any of our services, you can email talk-to-us@dacorum.gov.uk.
+Your comments will be shared with the appropriate service team.

 Sign up for MyDacorum – your new customer portal